Fidelity Bonds

 Fidelity bonds provide reimbursement if one of your employees commits fraud, theft, or forgery against a client or your business.
 They are often required by client contracts.

-Why are fidelity bonds important?
+Why are fidelity bonds important for small businesses?

 You may want a fidelity bond if employees can access: